TomasKoutek/pystlouisfed/README.md

 ### Let 's start with FRED and ALFRED

-Most FRED (ALFRED) API calls return an list of objects (`pandas.DataFrame`), but there are a few exceptions.
+Most FRED (ALFRED) API calls return a list of objects (`pandas.DataFrame`), but there are a few exceptions.
 A few methods do not return a `pandas.DataFrame`, but only one specific object from the [pystlouisfed.models](https://tomaskoutek.github.io/pystlouisfed/models.html).

 For example: